Downtown Las Vegas

 Location & How It Fits Into Your Trip

-- Less convenient for quick access from the central Strip
+It’s less convenient for quick access from the central Strip and is best visited when you’re already planning time downtown.

-- Hotel guests may receive included or priority access
+• Hotel guests: Circa guests may receive included general admission access

 Strategy: